Maisa Kuusikko: Early life

-Junior
+Junior gymnastics career

 2018

 Kuusikko competed at the Finnish National Championships where she placed third in the all-around and second on uneven bars.
 She made her international debut at the 2018 Nordic Championships where she helped Finland place third.
 Individually she placed eighth in the all-around and second on uneven bars behind Tonya Paulsson.

 2019

 Kuusikko competed at the Stella Zakharova Cup where she won a pair of bronze on vault and uneven bars.
 At the Nordic Championships she helped Finland place first.
 Individually she placed second in the all-around behind Camille Rasmussen but won gold on vault and balance beam.
 She won the junior national title at the Finnish Championships and was named to the team to compete at the inaugural Junior World Championships alongside Ilona Kossila and Malla Montell.
 Kuusikko finished 39th in the all-around and was the highest placing Finnish gymnast.
 In December she competed at the Voronin Cup where she placed fifth in the all-around, third on vault, second on uneven bars and balance beam, and sixth on floor exercise.